raipc/atsd-jdbc/README.md

 ## Classpath

-If you do not use any build managers such as Gradle or Maven, you can get a JAR library from Maven Central: [Direct URL](http://search.maven.org/remotecontent?filepath=com/axibase/atsd-jdbc/1.2.1/atsd-jdbc-1.2.1.jar) and add it to the classpath of your application.
+If you do not use a build manager such as Maven, you can download a JAR library from Maven Central: [Direct URL](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.axibase%22%20AND%20a%3A%22atsd-jdbc%22) and add it to the classpath of your application.

 ```
 * Unix: java -cp "atsd-jdbc-1.2.1.jar:lib/*" your.package.MainClass